Ugh. Sunday night. It’s not my favorite.

-Ever since I can remember, I’ve dreaded Sunday nights.
-And I was one of those strange kids that liked school and even more fortunate adults who liked her job – and I still dreaded Sunday nights.
-How did mere mortals feel?
+I was one of those strange kids that liked school and even more fortunate adults who liked her job, and now enjoys staying home with my kids – and I still dread Sunday nights.

-The finality of the weekend is always such a bummer.
-In what seems counterintuitive to me, it’s even harder now that I am a stay-at-home mom.
-Don’t get me wrong, I love being home with my daughter.
-And one of the perks that came as a surprise to me was how much better the weekends are now that I’m home during the week.
+The finality of the weekend is such a bummer.
+It seems counterintuitive, but it’s even harder now that I am a stay-at-home mom.
 I work hard to get all the stuff that is necessary for life done during the week so that when the weekend comes, we can focus on enjoying it.
-Enjoy it we do.
+And enjoy it, we do.
 And then Sunday night comes and all I can think is “it’s five long days until we’re back here again.”
-It’s a really terrible perspective.
+It’s a terrible attitude.

 So I instituted Sunday Night Snacky Supper.
 We have Bible Study every other Sunday night, but on the Sundays when we’re home, it’s Snacky Supper.
 The menu varies slightly, but usually includes a meat and cheese tray, crackers, veggies & dip, and fruit.
 I joke that it’s snacks disguised as a meal.
-Admittedly, sometimes my husband says that I don’t disguise it enough.
-If I’m feeling really ambitious, I’ll add a hot appetizer of some sort.
+(My husband says that I don’t disguise it enough.)
+If I’m feeling really ambitious, I’ll add a hot appetizer or store-bought sushi.

 It was one of the most fun nights we’ve had a in a long time.
 And it happened on a Sunday!
 It wasn’t until I laid down that night that I realized that it was Sunday night and I was in a good mood.
 It had been too long since that had been the case.